Crystal-Nest/harvest-with-ease/README.md

 - `area increment step`:
   Increment step for the harvest area size with higher tool tiers.
   Setting this to `none` and **`starting harvest area size`** to `single` will effectively disable multi-harvest.
-- `use seeds from inventory`: whether to use seeds from the player's inventory to replant crops if seeds are not dropped, for example with the pitcher crop.
 - `crops`: list of additional in-game IDs for crops that are not supported out of the box, defaults to an empty list.
   This last config option is just a safety measure, so far no crop needs it.
 - `blacklist`: list in-game IDs for crops that under no condition can be right-click harvested.